d-mcgrath/MetaPathPredict/README.md

 The following functions can be implemented to run MetaPathPredict:

-- `MetaPathPredict` parses one or more input KEGG Ortholog genome (MAG, SAG, isolate) gene annotation datasets (currently only bacterial genome data is supported).
-This function currently accepts as input the output files from KofamScan and DRAM gene annotation command line tools.
-Run either of these tools first and then use their output .tsv files as input for MetaPathPredict.
-A sample gene annotation output file from KofamScan is included in the repository, and is called `genome_annotations.tsv`.
-To test MetaPathPredict or see a sample input, download this file and use it as input.
+- `MetaPathPredict` parses one or more input KEGG Ortholog gene annotation datasets (currently only bacterial genome data is supported).
+This function currently accepts as input the output files from KofamScan, DRAM, BlastKoala, and GhostKoala gene annotation tools.
+Run any of these tools first and then use one or more of their output gene annotation files as input to MetaPathPredict.
+A sample of each annotation output file form is included in this repository.
+To test MetaPathPredict or see a sample input file for use with this tool, download the repository, install MetaPathPredict, and run predictions on one or more of the sample gene annotation files.

-- This function reconstructs KEGG modules within the input annotation dataset and predicts the presence or absence of incomplete or missing KEGG modules.
-To specify a specific module or modules, include the module identifier or identifiers as a comma-separated list to the argument `--modules`.
+- The `MetaPathPredict` function reconstructs KEGG modules within the input annotation dataset and predicts the presence or absence of incomplete or missing KEGG modules.
+To specify a specific KEGG module or modules to reconstruct and predict, include the module identifier (e.g., M00001) or identifiers as a comma-separated list to the argument `--kegg-modules`.

-- To view which KEGG modules MetaPathPredict has models for, run the following: `available_modules()`.
+- To view which KEGG modules MetaPathPredict has models for, run the following: `AvailableModules`.

 <br>